marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/dtime.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: DTIME, time, elapsed, elapsed time

 .. _dtime:

-.. index:: DTIME

-.. index:: time, elapsed

-.. index:: elapsed time

 DTIME --- Execution time subroutine (or function)
 *************************************************